Mohamed Sohel Rana (footballer, born 1991)

 Mohamed Sohel Rana (Bengali: মোহাম্মদ সোহেল রানা; born 13 December 1991) is a Bangladeshi professional footballer who plays as a midfielder.
-He last played for Bangladesh Premier League club Brothers Union.
+He last played for Bangladesh Championship League club Dhaka Wanderers.

 Club career

 Muktijoddha Sangsad KC

 On 24 November 2016, Sohel's free kick goal from 30 yards earned the financially struggling Muktijoddha Sangsad KC a crucial win against his former club Mohammedan SC during the 2016 Bangladesh Premier League.

 Abahani Limited Dhaka

 On 23 February 2022, Sohel scored the winning goal for Abahani Limited Dhaka in the Dhaka Derby.
 He dedicated his long-range strike to his late wife and son, who were both killed in a traffic collision in 2018.

 International career

 Sohel was called up to the Bangladesh national football team for the 2022 FIFA World Cup qualifiers by head coach at the time Jamie Day.
 However, he was not able to make a single appearance during the qualifiers.